Veteran worker in an Iron Bound Safety jacket overlooking a steel fabrication shop

 Spec before style

-Every product starts with a standard — ANSI/ISEA 107, NFPA 2112, ASTM F1506, FDA sun-care, NIOSH respiratory — and goes to a partner who can hit it.
-We design around the spec, not the other way around.
+Every product starts with a spec sheet — fabric weight, seam construction, hardware ratings, jobsite use case — then goes to a partner who can actually hit it.
+The spec drives the design.
+Not the other way around.

 02